mtrudel/Former/README.md

 Example usage:

- 	survey = Former.new 'survey.html' # This call will set up a survey object, and prep the server to run survey.run survey			 # Survey now holds the parameters from survey.html as a hash
+ 	survey = Former.new 'survey.html' # This call will set up a survey object, and prep the server to run survey.run	# This fires a browser and blocks until the user submits the form therein survey	# Survey now holds the parameters from survey.html as a hash

 Currently, only single-page single-form templates are supported (and then, only in raw HTML).
 Support for HAML and multi-step forms is planned.